 A visual, node-based workflow engine to automate multi-step outreach sequences based on triggers, filters, and candidate behaviour.

-Talent marketers often work with incomplete contact records — missing phone numbers, outdated job titles, or no location data.
+Talent marketers often work with incomplete contact records, with missing phone numbers, outdated job titles, or no location data.
 Sending campaigns to stale or incomplete data wastes budget and reduces deliverability.
 The goal was to build a way for teams to automatically enrich profiles using integrated third-party data providers and internal signals.

 The enrichment panel allows marketers to preview what data will be filled, choose which fields to update, and configure auto-enrichment rules so new contacts are always processed on entry.
 A confidence score alongside each enriched field lets users decide whether to accept or override the suggestion.

-The Knowledge Graph enables recruiters to click on any contact and see their entire network — people they've worked with, skills they share with other candidates, roles they're connected to, and referral paths.
+The Knowledge Graph enables recruiters to click on any contact and see their entire network, including people they've worked with, skills they share with other candidates, roles they're connected to, and referral paths.
 The visualisation is interactive: nodes can be expanded, filtered, and used to seed new audience segments for campaigns.

-To help teams launch quickly, a library of pre-built templates was included for common use cases — job alerts, diversity outreach, re-engagement, and event invites.
+To help teams launch quickly, a library of pre-built templates was included for common use cases, including job alerts, diversity outreach, re-engagement, and event invites.

-Campaign sequences — send an email, wait 3 days, send an SMS if no reply — were being set up manually via support tickets or spreadsheets.
+Campaign sequences, such as sending an email, waiting 3 days, then sending an SMS if no reply, were being set up manually via support tickets or spreadsheets.
 Without a visual tool to build and edit these sequences, talent marketers could only run single-touch campaigns, leaving significant engagement potential untapped.

 The Workflow Builder uses a node-based canvas where talent marketers can drag in triggers, actions, wait steps, and conditions.
-Every node is configurable — change templates, timing, audience filters — without touching code.
+Every node is configurable, with options to change templates, timing, and audience filters, without touching code.
 Workflows can be saved as reusable templates, activated immediately, or scheduled in advance.

 Users didn't want to learn four separate interfaces.
 The entire suite had to feel like one surface.
 Consistent patterns for navigation, settings, and data selection across all four products significantly reduced the learning curve during onboarding.